fossasia/pslab-documentation/_sources/introduction.md.txt

 ## What can I do with PSLab?

-"Out of the box" PSLab can be used as an electronics workbench, with a number of built in features, including:
+"Out of the box", PSLab can be used as an electronics workbench with a number of built-in features, including:

-- Desktop low voltage power supply with 3 programmable voltage sources (+/-3.3 V,+/-5V,0-3 V)
+- Desktop low-voltage power supply with three programmable voltage sources (+/-3.3 V, +/-5 V, 0–3 V)
-- 3 channel[^1] oscilloscope with software selectable amplification stages
+- 3-channel[^1] oscilloscope with software selectable amplification stages
 - Multimeter functions including voltmeter and capacitance measurement
 - Digital and analog function generators
 - 4 channel logic analyzer